epinio/docs/docs/howtos/export-and-transfer.md

 ## Export

-Exporting an application `A` is trivially done by running the command
+Exporting an application `APP` is trivially done by running the command

 ```
-epinio app export A /path/to/a/directory/of/your/choice/
+epinio app export APP /path/to/a/directory/of/your/choice/
 ```

 After the command has run the chosen directory contains the 3 parts of the application needed to run